-whoami Print your username (as effective UID) id id user id -u Print your real and effective UID and GID, and the groups of which you are a member Print real and effective UID and GID, and group membership information, about user Print your effective UID who Print the list of users logged into the system W Print the list of users logged into the system, and what they are doing users Print names of currently logged in users finger user@host Print information about user on host pinky user@host Print information about user on host .
+whoami Print your username (as effective UID) id id user id -u Print your real and effective UID and GID, and the groups of which you are a member Print real and effective UID and GID, and group membership information, about user Print your effective UID who Print the list of users logged into the system W Print the list of users logged into the system, and what they are doing users Print names of currently logged in users finger user@host Print information about user on host .
+Shows the content of the files .plan and .project in user 's home directory.
+Deprecated in RHEL 7 and later pinky user@host Print information about user on host .
 Lightweight version of finger rwho Print information about currently logged in users for all hosts on the local network rusers Print names of currently logged in users for all hosts on the local network

-93/279 sudo
+99/292 sudo